-Transforaminal epidural steroid injections (TFESIs) and selective nerve route blocks (SNRBs) are alternatives to interlaminar epidural steroid injections for the treatment of radicular pain.
-SNRBs consist of a small amount of local anesthetic injected adjacent to a spinal nerve root, and are most often used to diagnose the source of pain.
+Transforaminal epidural steroid injections (TFESIs) and selective nerve root blocks (SNRBs) are alternatives to interlaminar epidural steroid injections for the treatment of radicular pain.
+SNRBs consist of a small amount of local anesthetic injected adjacent to a spinal nerve root and are most often used to diagnose the source of pain.
 During a TFESI, a larger amount of local anesthetic or corticosteroid is injected into the intervertebral foramen, where the injectate spreads to target multiple nerves.
 SNRBs and TFESIs share similar safety considerations, procedural techniques, and anatomical benchmarks.
-Description of the intervertebral foramen is a safety consideration of the intervertebral foramen.
+I